maucejo/slydekit/docs/navigation/topbar.typ

 A boolean value that determines whether to display appendix sections.
 If set to `"auto"`, the main sections are displayed during the main presentation and switches to appendix during the appendix.
 If set to `true`, it always displays everything (main + appendix).
 If set to `false`, it never displays appendix sections.]

 #argument-callout("slide-level", [number], default: [2])[
 The heading level that defines the slides.
-The section level is defined as `slide-level - 1`.
-For example, if `slide-level` is set to `2`, then headings at level `1` will be treated as sections, and headings at level `2` will be treated as slides.]
+The section level is defined as `slide-level - 1`.]

 = Usage in custom themes